The UCAS Adjustment and Clearing services

 Schools and colleges will assist with this process for students, which is not compulsory.

-Students who do not meet the entry requirements for either their first or insurance choices will find that on Results Day that their Track page will automatically reflect this.
+Students who do not meet the entry requirements for either their first or insurance choices will find on Results Day that their Track page will automatically reflect this.
 Those students can choose to enter Clearing at that point.

-UCAS will publish a list of course vacancies on Results Day and this will be updated frequently over the following weeks.
+UCAS will publish a list of course vacancies on Results Day and this will be updated frequently over the following days and weeks.
 Students can choose institutions and courses that interest them from this list and must then telephone the relevant admissions tutors directly to discuss this further.
 It is not usually possible for someone to do this on behalf of a student.

 Prior to the phone call, students are advised to prepare in order to be able to demonstrate interest and enthusiasm for the course and the institution.
 Admissions tutors will usually perform a short interview and then confirm on the telephone whether they are willing to offer a place to a student.
 This can then be accepted through the UCAS online portal.